anomalylabs/boolean-field_type/docs/en/usage.md

 $entry->example->is(true); // true or false
 {% endcode %}

-There are also a couple shortcut methods you can use isntead.
+There are also a couple shortcut methods you can use instead.

 {% code php %}
 $entry->example->isTrue(); // true or false